skarlekar/smart-quora/README.md

 3. Queries
 4. Access Control Declarations.

 **Participiants** - Participants represents users who interact with assets.
 **Assets** - Assets represents entities which could represent place or things.
 **Transactions** - Transactions are actions that participants can carry out on assets.
 **Events** - Events are emitted by Hyperledger Composer as a result of transactions.
-Queries - SQL-like queries that can be used to search for assets based on its attributes.
+**Queries** - SQL-like queries that can be used to search for assets based on its attributes.
-Access Control - Hyperledger Composer includes an access control language (ACL) that provides declarative access control over the elements of the domain model.
+**Access Control** - Access Control provides declarative access control over the elements of the domain model.
 By defining ACL rules you can determine which users/roles are permitted to create, read, update or delete elements in a business network's domain model.

 ### Hyperledger Composer Components